-(Introduction to blog.
-Articles will be commentaries or “creative presentations”- listed in the line in parenthesis.)
+(Introduction to blog, about 3 pages.
+Articles will be commentaries or “creative presentations”- check the line in parenthesis.)

 PREMISE: There is a difference between right and wrong; good and evil.